Noahcasarotto/cc-cli/README.md

 - **Cross-Platform**: Works on macOS and Linux
 - **Configurable**: Set default models and preferences
 - **Performance Optimizations**: Hardware-specific optimizations for faster inference
+- **Cloud Integration**: Easily authenticate with GCP, AWS, and Azure for cloud-based operations

 ## Quick Installation